-If you want to be closer to boutiques, hip coffee shops and more independent vibes of the Old Town, there are great options such as the Hotel Rival worth exploring, in addition to Airbnb options…
+If you want to be closer to boutiques, hip coffee shops and more independent vibes of the Old Town, there are also great options such as the Hotel Rival worth exploring, in addition to Airbnb options…

 That’s because each major metro station offers a unique design theme, almost all of which are quite literally works of art.
 They’ve even become Instagram famous.
 You’ll love it, and it’s a quick way to zip around.
 Here’s a good cheat sheet.

 Otherwise, if the weather is remotely decent: walk!
 Stockholm is incredibly safe and with its enviable proximity to water, there’s almost always a good view in sight.
 Bring those sneakers and make the most of the best free transit system.
 That’s your feet, in case you were wondering.

-In a city known for famous cafes, there are plenty of idyllic breakfasts.
-If you want the best coffee, seek out: Drop Coffee, Johan & Nystrom, Café Pascal, Cafe Foam and Chokladkoppen.
+In a city known for famous cafes, and enviable coffee culture there are plenty of idyllic breakfasts.
+If you want the best coffee with all the single origin goodness, alternative milks, V60 and flat whites, seek out: Drop Coffee, Johan & Nystrom, Café Pascal, Cafe Foam and Chokladkoppen.

-If you could only pick one… Drop Coffee is the perfect hipster coffee spot with everything any snob can ask for.
+If you could only pick one… Drop Coffee is the perfect hipster coffee spot in Stockholm, with everything any caffeine snob can ask for.
 On top of world class coffee, Drop offers excellent eggs with great Scandinavian twists as well as delicious pastry.

-From super high end Michelin starred sushi to inventive viking food or French classics, you really can’t go wrong in a city with an extreme focus on fresh produce from the bountiful lands, farms and seas surrounding the city.
+From super high end Michelin starred sushi to inventive viking food or French classics, you really can’t go wrong in a city with an extreme focus on fresh or pickled produce from the bountiful lands, farms and seas surrounding the city.

 On the very high end, Lilla Ego, Aloë, Rutabaga, Matbaren, Gastrologik, Tak or Eksted will leave you absolutely inspired by the pan European approach to truly fantastic Nordic food.
 Just bring a healthy wallet.